Courgette plant care: tips on watering, fertilising & diseases

 Courgette plant care: watering courgettes

 Courgettes need quite a lot of water to develop their juicy, crunchy fruits.
 In dry conditions, the plant suffers, soon wilts and produces significantly fewer flowers and fruit.
-Regular watering is therefore extremely important for courgettes.
+Therefore, regular watering is extremely important for courgettes.
 Depending on the weather, water once or twice a week; in midsummer you usually need to water more often.
-When watering, the water should never be cold, because the sensitive courgette plants do not tolerate temperatures below 10 °C well.
+Do not use cold water when watering because courgette plants do not tolerate temperatures below 10 °C very well.
 It is also best to water in the morning before the afternoon heat, allowing the plant to absorb enough water to see it through the day.
 As a rule of thumb, always water directly onto the soil and not onto the plant, to help reduce the risk of fungal infections.

 Fertilising courgette plants